johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 clear;

-# Ask user to choose an operation.
+# Ask user to choose a task.
-operation=$(zenity --list \
+task=$(zenity --list \
 --title="PrivateKeyVault Secure Messaging Services" \
 --text="Select a task from the menu" \
---width 700 \
+--width 1000 \
+--height 1000 \
---column "ScriptName" --column "Description" \
+--column "Task" --column "Description" \
 "qrflash" "Display a text file on screen as a parade of QR-Codes" \
-"qrvid2txt" "Extract text from an MP4 video file containing QR-Codes" 2>/dev/null);
+"qrvid2txt" "Extract text from an MP4 video file containing QR-Codes" \
+"fingerprint" "Show fingerprint for public keys" \
+"list-keys" "Display info about public keys" \
+"list-secret-keys" "Display info about secret keys" \
+"gen-key" "Generate a Public / Private key pair" \
+2>/dev/null);

 # if user cancels, exit
 if [ $? == 1 ]; then exit; fi